B-BASCAM/react-nestjs-golang-filesearch/README.md

 - Whenever a goroutine finishes its work, it again starts to listen the buffered channel, this continues as a loop through the main goroutines life time.
 - Multiple search requests are processed simultaneously.
 - User can track the flow by making GET requests to NestjsApp with a task id (id that was sent as the POST operation's response) and a page number.
   For pagination and performance issues, max up to 50 results are shown per request.
+Also a custom cache manager is used for GET requests.